Jackson Neighborhood

 The meeting started with a proposal to delay the presentation and vote due to a realization that the commission had misinformation and incomplete information regarding this significant topic.
 They approved sending the topic back to city staff to continue research to gather complete and accurate information and to then bring it back to the commission for consideration.
 No date was set for this.

 This is a WIN!
-Our hope tonight is that they would realize just what they did - that the commission was not prepared to make a decision on this topic.
+Our hope tonight is that they would realize just what they did - that the commission was not prepared to decide on this topic.

 WAY TO GO JACKSON!!!!